 Fresh peaches.
 Using fresh fruit is the way to go and nectarines also work wonderfully.
 The result is far superior than when you use canned peaches, IMO.
 You can also use nectarines, which are very similar to peaches, but with a much thinner, unfuzzy skin.

-Yogurt.
-It gives a slight tang and tenderness to the biscuit dough.
-If you don't have any you can use buttermilk.
+Yogurt or buttermilk.
+They give a slight tang and tenderness to the biscuit dough.

-Brown sugar.
-I usually use all brown sugar, but I also added a variation to use both white and brown because sometimes we want it sweeter (white) but with a hint of caramel (brown).
-Brown sugar has some molasses in it, is less refined than granulated, so the flavor is more intense, a mix of almost burnt caramel and spices in my opinion.
+Sugar.
+I usually use all brown sugar, but I added a variation to use a mix of white and brown because sometimes we want it sweeter (white) but with a hint of caramel (brown).

 Lemon.
 They add flavor and balance out the sweetness and starchiness of the rest of the recipe.
 You can omit them, of course, just take into account that it will lack that balance.

 Cinnamon and ginger.
-These might be optional if you're not into them or don't have them at the time you make this dessert.
-But the combination with the rest of the ingredients add a unique touch.
+These might be optional if you're not into them or don't have them when you make this dessert.
+They pair wonderfully well with peaches.

 Flour: using all-purpose with baking powder is the best because you can control the amount of the leavening.
 But you can use self-rising flour if it's all you have and you just want to eat a homemade peach cobbler!